 On November 19, 2001, we established an asset account line of credit.
 Any borrowings under the asset account line of credit will be secured by government and government agency securities.
 Currently, under the asset account line of credit, we may borrow up to \$8,000,000.
 The asset account line of credit may be increased to up to 95 percent of the current value of the government and government agency securities with which we secure the line.
-Our outstanding balance under the asset account line of credit at both March 31, 2005, and 2004, was \$0.
-The asset account line of credit bears interest at the Broker Call Rate plus 50 basis points.
+Our outstanding balance under the asset account line of credit at both June 30, 2005, and 2004, was \$0.
+The asset account line of credit bears interest at the Broker Call Rate, which is the interest rate that banks charge to brokers to finance margin loans to investors, plus 50 basis points.